mikey179/releaseIt/readme.md

 ### Retrieve next version by branch-alias

-Composer allows to define the `branch-alias` for the current branch:
+Composer allows to use the `branch-alias` from `composer.json` for the current
+branch:

 ```json
 "extra": {